About Regeneration

 City and State Officials

 Integrate PV and thermal solar into operations and public spaces.
 Local governments around the world are switching to solar, saving money, and building community in the process.
 The U.S. Energy Department’s Local Government Guide for Solar Deployment can help you get started.
-Here is a toolkit for a perspective from the commercial solar sector.
+SolSmart has a toolkit that provides perspective from the commercial solar sector.

 Companies